Using Business Model Canvas to Launch a Technology Startup or Improve Established Operating Model

 The benefits of using the Business Model Canvas

+Speaking the same language.
 Eventually, the BMC makes your crew members understand each other better.
-By using the same definitions for reference, you provide a transparent communication among people and teams.
+By using the same definitions for reference, you provide a transparent communication between people and teams.
 You can take your BMC sheet to a meeting, brainstorm, use sticky notes to outline your new ideas, and later place the canvas directly on the wall, making it easier for ideas to be seen and adjusted.

-What the BMC excludes and why it shouldn’t bother you
+What the BMC excludes and why it should not bother you

 By looking at the model and even after starting to work with it, many entrepreneurs argue that it excludes a lot of key factors for creating a thriving business.
 Executives are bothered by the lack of external factors.
 What about competitors?
 And why not include the organization’s mission and priorities?